d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 ```

-Now we initialize a new stack tag “key:value" = "environment:prod" and run  `pulumi up` with the same `index.ts` file.
+Now we group a new stack by initializing it with a new stack tag “key:value" = "environment:prod" and run  `pulumi up` with the same `index.ts` file.

 ```
 $ npm install --save @pulumi/kubernetes @pulumi/docker